 For more project updates and road closure information, please visit the GoWallaWalla.us website.

-For additional information, please contact the Water Division at.
+For additional information, please contact the Engineering Division at.

 For more information, please contact Tim Bennett, Public Information Officer at the Walla Walla Police Department at.